Coming out in:

 A novel exploring polarization, partisanship,

-prejudice and empathy, The Mark heralds the impactful, full-length debut from one of Iceland’s
+prejudice and empathy, The Mark heralds the full-length debut from one of Iceland’s most exciting

 ...